 A: If an existing SimulScan feature is not listed in the Transition Matrix, currently there is no plan to support it.
 However, Zebra will consider supporting missing features on a case-by-case basis if a strong business case exists.
 Please contact your account manager to request support for missing features.

-Q: What are the advantages of using the transitioned SimulScan features in the Scanning Framework over the existing stand-alone SimulScan?
+Q: Are there advantages to using NextGen SimulScan features in the Scanning Framework over the existing stand-alone SimulScan?

-A: Transitioned SmulScan features in the Scanning Framework will support all Oreo and future devices with built-in camera and imagers.
+A: Yes.
+NextGen SimulScan features in the Scanning Framework will support all Oreo-based and future devices with built-in camera and imagers.
 Current SimulScan features support only a handful of devices.
-Furthermore, SimulScan was not designed to accommodate new and complex features, nor to massively scale.
-The Scanning Framework was designed for scaling and can more quickly implement new scanning features.
-Additionally, the transitioned SimulScan will not require a license.
+Further, SimulScan was not designed to accommodate new and complex features, nor to massively scale.
+The Scanning Framework was designed for scaling and allows for faster implementation of new scanning features.
+Additionally, NextGen SimulScan will not require a license for most devices.

-A: Please contact your Zebra sales representative for information about accessing beta features.
+A: Please contact your Zebra sales representative for information about accessing early-release software.

-Q: Will the SimulScan Template Builder work with the Transitioned SimulScan?
+Q: Does the SimulScan Template Builder work with NextGen SimulScan?